Agarian/Cigar-Client/README.md

 - Solo Server 443, Solo Server 4444, and Solo Server 8080.
 - Note this is for if you're running the server on your PC.
 - If you want to connect to a custom server, do the following:
+- Put the server's IP in the Ip text box, or:
 - First press the F12 key (or CTRL+SHIFT+I), then click the console tab at the top.
 - Then type in the following: `setServer("serverIP:port")`.
 - The client also has this tutorial at the bottom of the overlay.